 Cultivate winter hobbies

-My favorite winter activity is making delicious tea, putting on classical jazz playlist, on Spotify, and reading a good book.
+My favourite winter activity is making delicious tea, putting on a classical jazz playlist on Spotify, and getting lost in a good book.

 Spend more time outdoors during the day, especially when it’s sunny

 A sunny day in winter, especially after fresh snowfall, can be breathtaking.

 While it’s hard to get myself to go for a walk, I try to savour any excuse that forces me to be outdoors and catch some rays.
 Instead of focusing on how cold it is, I try to remind myself that I’m only outside for a few minutes so might as well enjoy the scenery of a sunny winter day.

 If all fails, there is always summer around the corner.

 In the meantime, I like looking through pictures from summer and soak in the feelings that good memories bring.

 This helps me look forward to the warmer months and the fun times that are, surely, to come.